instead-hub/instead/doc/stead3-en.md

 boundary region of the scene.
 200% corresponds --  the lower boundary of the second page of output (two the height of the output pane scene).

-The optional parameter center specifies the position withinline on which you
+The optional parameter center specifies the position within the line on which you
 position:

 - top (upper edge);